theonemule/gphoto-webui/README.md

 8.)
 Point your browser to http://x.x.x.x:8000/index.html  x.x.x.x is the IP if your Raspberry Pi.

 9.)
 The WebUI is pretty much self explanatory.
 Having fun snapping pics!

-The Mobile WiFi might be challenge...
-It could always "tether" your RasPi to your phone or tablet, or your could set up your RasPi as a WiFi AP too.
-My phone and tablet both support tethering, so I'll just use that.